sephmission/mcsa/README.md

 Recently, I've thinking of getting a certification exam on Microsoft for Server Administration and I will make this repo to be a guide/reviewer in my learning process before taking the exam.

+>I suggest that if you will clone/download this reviewer, download [**Typora**](https://typora.io/) to easy browse and read through the markdown files.

 Below are the steps in becoming a Microsoft Certified Solutions Associate (MCSA) but you need first to complete all three (3) exams.

 | Step | Title                                    | Required Exam |